Summer Speaker Series

 See our Join Us -> Membership page for more information.

-The renovation which began in the spring of 2013 has made great progress and will soon be nearing completion.
-The official opening will be in 2014 with the unveiling of new exhibits housed in the hotel space.
+The renovation which began in the spring of 2013 is completed.
+The official opening will be on June 21st with the unveiling of the Education Center and new exhibits housed in the hotel space.